YCZZZZZZ/ese527project/README.md

 Team members: Yuchen Zhang and Xinyu Gu

 Since the original datasets are too large, we are unable to upload it to repository.
-Instead, we upload the preprocessed datasets, which are located in the dataset folder.
+Instead, we upload the preprocessed datasets, which are located in the folder 'Processed Dataset'.